5280Ty/5280Ty/README.md

 - `juice-shop-pentest.md`:
   XSS testing and vulnerability chaining walkthrough from OWASP Juice Shop.

+- `vlan-segmentation-report.md`:
+  Quarantine a vulnerable legacy printer on its own VLAN (VLAN isolation)

+- `nas-segmentation-report.md`:
+  Segment a DIY NAS from primary office devices and optimize WiFi performance.

+- `stealth-ssid-hardening.md`:
+  Reduce wireless visibility to mitigate opportunistic attacks and casual wireless enumeration.

-- `linux-daily-driver.md`:
+- `daily-driver-report.md`:
-  Hardware upgrade and OS overhaul of a Acer Aspire into a maxed-out Pop!\_OS daily driver.
+  Hardware upgrade and OS overhaul of a Acer Aspire A315-58 into a maxed-out Pop!\_OS daily driver.

+- `parrot-es1572-field-report.md`:
+  Hardware upgrade and OS overhaul of a Acer Aspire ES1-572-321G into a maxed-out Parrot Security OS offensive lab platform.

 ## Tools & Interests